PayFabric/APIs/PayFabric/Sections/Transactions.md

 Process a Transaction
 ---------------------

-* `GET /transaction/process/151007010914?cvc=111` will attempt to process the transaction with the payment gateway
+* `GET /transaction/process/151007010914?cvc=111` will attempt to process the transaction with the payment gateway. `cvc` is optional.

 ###### Response
 <pre>